deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Execution then hits `ntdll!LdrpDispatchUserCallTarget`.
 After walking the function, which validates if the in scope function resides within the CFG bitmap for the process, execution redirects to `Source!protectMe2`!

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG22.png" alt="">

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG23.png" alt="">

+This is very interesting from an adversarial perspective, as we were successfully able to overwrite a function pointer and CFG didn't terminate our process!
+The only caveat being that the function is a part of the current processes's CFG bitmap.

+What is even more interesting, is that function pointers protected by CFG can be overwritten by any loaded module at runtime!
+Let's rework this example, but try to call a Windows API function like `KERNELBASE!WriteProcessMemory`.